 Your Information Security

-Here are some of the ways we protect your personal information:
+Here are the ways we protect your personal information:

-- Offline, your personal information is kept securely in our databases and offices;
+• Offline, your personal information is kept securely in our databases, offices and data centres;

-- Any credit card details we receive on our website are passed securely to Sage Pay, our payment processing partner, or other similar payment processing partners according to the relevant Payment Card Industry Security Standards.
+• Any credit card details we receive on our website are passed securely to Sage Pay, Stripe, or other similar payment processing partners according to the relevant Payment Card Industry Security Standards.

 Your communication with our teams at Hope for Justice